Scottie Scheffler claims fourth win in five starts. Is he the most dominant golfer since Tiger Woods in his prime? | KRDO

 Fellow Texan Byron Nelson cemented his status as one of the game’s legendary figures with a staggering run of 11 straight victories between March and August 1945, including major triumph at the PGA Championship.

-The Tour moves on to Los Angeles on Thursday for the Zurich Classic of New Orleans at TPC Louisiana.
+The Tour continues Thursday with the Zurich Classic of New Orleans at TPC Louisiana.

 The-CNN-Wire